 Step 4: The RS submits the list to the SESA no later than 20th of each month.
 Any adjustments to the already submitted list of the beneficiaries should be done before 25th of the month.

-Step 5: The SESA receives the list from the RS and verifies whether the list is correct or not.
+Step 5: The SESA receives the list from the RS .
 The SESA performs the cross-checking activities in accordance with agency’s Internal Instructions (See details in Annex C).

 Cross checking points/verifications of the SESA: The SESA is responsible to check whether the person received 300 GEL one-off benefit, whether the person is citizen of Georgia and whether the person is alive (through the Public Service Development Agency).
+In case a person confirms the requirements of one-off payment criteria and unemployment compensation at the same time, the person should get the unemployment compensation in amount of 200 GEL during the 6 months.

 There is no need of checking whether the person is a recipient of any social protection benefit (e.g. TSA, pension, disability benefit), since the person can be a recipient of both.